 - Free photos feature where you can browse and use them instantly.
 There is no need to download photos from free sites like Unsplash to add to your graphic.

 - Support multiple languages.
 In my case, Japanese fonts.
 I used Canva to create graphics for my Japanese Tumblr blog, that I just updated last week after being inactive for 2 months because a) working life = no free time and b) all those porn bot accounts that have been following me is annoying and you know how many hours do I spend to block them?
 8 HOURS.
 8 HOURS.
 OF.
 MY.
 PRECIOUS.
 TIME.
+I’m pissed.

-So are you guys convinced yet to join me in our Canva journey to creating beautiful aesthetically pleasing blog graphics?
+Anyway, so are you guys convinced yet to join me in our Canva journey to creating beautiful aesthetically pleasing blog graphics?

-Anyway, here’s a short video on how to create a Pinterest graphic.
+Below is a short video on how to create a Pinterest graphic.
 I figured showing the process in motion would be much easier to follow than posting pictures on the post.

 Pretty easy, right?